 In addition to these types of intermittent fasting, another approach, The Prolon Fasting Mimicking Diet (FMD), is gaining popularity for helping to prevent disease and promote weight loss.

 Benefits of intermittent fasting

 When it comes to clinical studies (those done in people) on intermittent fasting, most have been pretty short—a few months or less.
-But, what we know so far is that it may help with markers of inflammation (C-reactive protein), diabetes (blood glucose levels and insulin resistance), fat burning/fat loss, and help reduce high blood pressure and cholesterol.
+But, we know so far that it may help with markers of inflammation (C-reactive protein), diabetes (blood glucose levels and insulin resistance), fat burning/fat loss, and help reduce high blood pressure and cholesterol.

 What about extending the lifespan of humans?
-Those studies haven’t been done yet, so we simply don’t know the effects of intermittent fasting on our lifespan.
+Those studies haven’t been done yet, so we don’t know the effects of intermittent fasting on our lifespan.

 What’s the science behind intermittent fasting?